• Courses

 Yesterday walking and walking I went to repair a fan where a technician who has been repairing electrical appliances for more than 20 years, has a lot of experience, is fast and accurate.Upon arrival there was a "return at 2:30" sign and waiting for it a Mrs. arrived with a rice cooker.
 Well, we started talking and talking, and I said to myself, why wait until everyone has internet to use Facebook?
 Facebook we have it within reach...Well, without meeting each other, exchanging pho...

-More In Storytelling Technology plus Ideas Program Solving Documents How to Program
+More In Documents Storytelling Program Solving Technology plus Ideas

 • Program solving